 Humans are naturally novelty-seeking animals.
-Whether it be music, art, fashion, even human relationships, most people, most of the time, are rarely satisfied with the status quo.
-We want new, and we want it often.
-The mantra of “new is better” is assumed to be a foregone conclusion and often passes unchallenged.
+Most people, most of the time, are rarely satisfied with the way things are.
+We want new, and we want it now.
+The mantra of “new is better” is assumed to be a foregone conclusion and often goes unchallenged.

 This is particularly true for technology.
-Many of us become reflexively obsessed with any and all new technologies and new ways of doing things, regardless of the utility or actual benefit they provide.
-The latest iPhone can be revealed to the world with giddy enthusiasm, and not 24 hours later people become dissatisfied, asking, “When can I get one that’s even better?”
+Many people become reflexively obsessed with any and all new technologies, regardless of their utility or the benefits they actually provide.
+The latest iPhone can be launched with giddy enthusiasm, and not even a day will pass before people become dissatisfied, asking, “When can I get one that’s even better?”
 It’s a constant grasping for more, an anticipation of what’s next, a hope for something more fulfilling.
 It’s a symptom of all human minds.

 It’s perhaps the reason why so many people want to believe that technology will solve all our most pressing problems.
-Techno-optimism — the hope that there will be some new and better technological fix just around the corner — has flowed out of Silicon Valley and permeated through Wall Street and Main Street.
-It’s even been embraced by environmentalism.
+Technological utopianism, or techno-optimism — the hope that there will always be some new and better technological fix just around the corner — flows throughout our culture.
+It’s even been embraced by environmentalists.
 (The Ecomodernist Manifesto, which I’ve been critical of in the past, is the inspiration for the terrible pun in the title of this post.)

-I’ve grown to not be so optimistic about the role of technology in solving societal and environmental problems.
-While I would never argue against those specific technologies and advances that have proven to be immeasurably beneficial — such as medicine and information technology — I believe that we should be hesitant to adopt any new technology until we can reliably assess its social, environmental and ethical costs and benefits.
-We should not automatically assume that all technological advances are unidirectionally positive.
-The gains made by technology seem to never quite catch up to its losses (for example, in the realm of urban sustainability).
+I’m still on the fence about the role that technology plays in solving environmental problems.
+It depends on the technology, and the problem to be solved.
+I believe that we should be hesitant to adopt any new technology until we can reliably assess its social, environmental and ethical costs and benefits.
+We should not just automatically assume that all technological advances are beneficial.
+Sometimes the incremental gains made by technological progress to never quite catch up to its losses (also known as the Jevons paradox).

-It has the potential to drastically reduce carbon emissions, energy and water use and associated land use impacts of animal agriculture, in some cases by an order of magnitude.
-In addition, and perhaps most importantly, cultured meat would put an end to the needless torture and suffering of billions of sentient beings each year.
+The World Bank and Consultative Group on International Agricultural Research (CGIAR) estimate that animal agriculture (livestock) accounts for 14.5% of total global carbon emissions (7,100 MtCO2e/year).
+Cultured meat has the potential to drastically reduce these emissions, as well as the associated energy, water, and land use impacts, in some cases by an order of magnitude.
+Perhaps most importantly, cultured meat would put an end to the needless torture and suffering of billions of sentient beings each year.

-If cultured meat can ultimately be created in such a way that it’s molecularly identical to its real counterpart, indistinguishable in terms of taste, texture and appearance, and better in terms of health, safety and price (as indeed some cultured meat start-up companies have claimed), then it would become next to impossible to make any rational argument against it.
-We could no longer continue to defend the (mis)treatment of animals as commodities in factory farms and CAFOs (Concentrated Animal Feeding Operation).
+If cultured meat can ultimately be created in such a way that it’s molecularly identical to its real counterpart, indistinguishable in terms of taste, texture and appearance, and better in terms of health, safety and price (as some cultured meat start-ups have claimed), it would be very difficult to set up an argument against it.
+It would become even more difficult to defend the unnecessary mistreatment of animals in factory farms.

 The world’s first meatball made from cultured meat.